dimilidi/dimilidi/README.md

 ### ABOUT ME

-🌱 Curious and eager to learn something new every day.
+🌱 Inquisitive and eager to learn something new every day.

 ### TECH STACK